accredible/accredible-business-analytics-take-home-exercise/README.md

 This table is unique on the **deal_id** column.

 ## Expected Output
-For this exercise, we would like you to build us a funnel visualization which represents the:
+For this exercise, we would like you to build us two visualisation/s which represent the:
 - Count of deals that have entered into each stage of the pipeline
 - Monetary value of deals that have entered each stage of the pipeline in USD ($)

-We should be able to filter / slice this funnel by close date and deal source type.
+We should be able to filter / slice this funnel by **close date** and **deal source type** dimensions.

-Feel free to display this data in any visualization format you’d like - this is an opportunity for us to understand what your best practices are for displaying quantitative data.
+Feel free to display this data in any visualisation format you’d like - this is an opportunity for us to understand what your best practices are for displaying quantitative data.

+## Guidance
 We have no strict requirements on what tools you use to achieve this output, other than the fact that the data modeling should be done in SQL and the results presented in a Business Intelligence tool of your choice.

 Below is a list of free SQL and BI tools which you may find useful to complete this exercise (these are just suggestions, we don’t mind what tools you use):